-On King's Disease, Nas' latest, he relishes his status as an elder statesman.
+On the first King's Disease album, Nas' latest, he relishes his status as an elder statesman.
 2018s NASIR was hamstrung by Kanye West's penchant for overblown spectacle -- namely the overhyped G.O.O.D.
 Music rollout that surrounded it.
 But this time around, Nas sounds more like Nas, and it's largely thanks to executive producer Hit-Boy, who is a better sonic fit for Mr. Jones than 'Ye's gaudier approach.

 The term "King's Disease" is an antiquated reference to gout, and as Nas puts it, "you can get it from just doin' too much."
 On the title track, the Queensbridge legend announces his return in grand fashion.
 On the thumping "Blue Benz," Nasir takes listeners back to The Tunnel and ruminates on materialism and violence in the streets, while championing the fact that he's moved up in the world and being honest about all that that means, good and bad.

 Everybody's favorite R&B uncle Charlie Wilson shows up on "Car #85."
 The nostalgic track is probably the weakest here, which is somewhat surprising, considering how reliable Charlie-Last-Name-Wilson can be when he's paired with a rap legend.
 The already-released track "Ultra Black" features Nas in full embrace of Blackness, while throwing out a sly Doja Cat diss for that rapper's supposed embrace of white supremacist chat rooms (one of the summer's favorite controversies.)

 Lil Durk shines on "Til The War Is Won," an anthemic examination that references everything from Black Lives Matter to single motherhood.
 And it's Anderson.Paak lending the assist on the piano-driven "All Bad," as he and Nas share stories of relationships gone wrong.